-Peggy Dobreer is a poet and former choreographer who brings movement, meditation, visual craft and an enduring love affair with language to her E=Mc2Bodied Poetry Workshops.
-She was a Program Director for AROHO2015, A Room of Her Own Foundation and assists Janet Fitch in her Fiction Workshops at Community of Writers Online, formerly Squaw Valley Community of Writers.
-Peggy mentors writers and facilitates ongoing E=Mc2Bodied Poetry Workshops and Council Circles online.
+Peggy Dobreer is a poet and former dancer/choreographer who brings somatic meditation, mystical traditions, visual craft and a late love of language to her Embodied Poetry Workshops.
+She was a Program Director for AROHO2015, A Room of Her Own Foundation, a women's retreat in New Mexico, and helps Janet Fitch in her fiction workshops at Community of Writers Online.
+Peggy mentors writers and facilitates ongoing Embodied Poetry Workshops, Guided Meditation and Council Circles online.
+Click here: .

-Dobreer has two collections of Poetry from Moon Tide Press: In the Lake of Your Bones 2012 and Drop & Dazzle 2018.
-Her upcoming chapbook, Forbidden Plums, written during the first forty days of the Pandemic, is upcoming in 2021 from Glass Lyre Press.
-She has two pushcart nominations, was a semi-finalist for the 2015 Jack Grapes Poetry Prize and was awarded the Downey Symphony Orchestra 2017 Poetry Matter’s Prize in association with NASA.
+Dobreer has two collections of Poetry from Moon Tide Press: In the Lake of Your Bones 2012 and Drop and Dazzle 2018.
+Coming soon from Glass Lyre Press is Forbidden Plums, written during the first forty days of the Pandemic.
+She has two pushcart nominations and was awarded Downey Symphony Orchestra's 2017 Poetry Matter’s Prize.

-Peggy’s poems are featured in the first Aeolian Harp Folio Series, Glass Lyre Press, Vol. I and V, and she has been published in such journals as Cultural Weekly, The Rise Up Review, Pirene’s Fountain, For the Love of Words, Mas Tequilla Press, Malpais Review, and LA Yoga Magazine.
-She been interviewed for Poetiscape, The Nervous Breakdown, The Poet’s Café on KPFK, and the L.A.
-Poetry Examiner with the late poet/activist Yvonne De La Vega.
+Peggy’s poems are featured in Aeolian Harp Folio Series, Glass Lyre Press, Vol. I and V, and she has been published in such journals as Cultural Weekly, The Rise Up Review, Pirene’s Fountain, For the Love of Words, Mas Tequilla Press, Malpais Review, and LA Yoga Magazine.
+She has been interviewed for Poetiscape, The Nervous Breakdown and Poet’s Café on KPFK